Lisi Raskin: Work

 In 2013 Raskin traveled to Afghanistan as part of Creative Time Global Residency Program.
 In 2005, Raskin was awarded the Berlin Prize at the American Academy in Berlin.
 They were an artist in residence at IASPIS in Stockholm for most of 2007 and in 2008, Raskin was an artist in residence at the Center for Curatorial Studies and Art in Contemporary Culture at Bard College.

 Raskin made their New York gallery debut in May 2007 at Guild & Greyshkul after having exhibited in various galleries and institutions including Galleria Riccardo Crespi, Socrates Sculpture Park, PS1/MoMa, Kuenstlerhaus Bethanien, and Artists Space.
 Since then Raskin has had solo gallery shows at Milliken in Stockholm, Reception in Berlin and Churner and Churner in New York.

 Raskin participated in the 2008 Art Show at the Park Avenue Armory.
 Their work at the Armory show was a military-like installation, referring to the Titan Missile program and Curtis LeMay.
 Raskin's work was featured at the 11th International Istanbul Biennale, the 2nd Athens Biennale, and the 3rd Singapore Biennale.

 In 2015, Motorpark, Raskin's collaboration with Kim Charles Kay was presented at Kentucky Museum of Art and Craft.
 Motorpark is a collaborative platform founded with Kay in 2012, initially involving the retrofit of a 1996 Blue-Bird school bus.

 Teaching

-Raskin is currently an Associate Professor and the Department Head in the Department of Sculpture at the Rhode Island School of Design, From 2013 to 2016, Raskin was an associate professor in the Department of Painting, Drawing, and Sculpture at Tyler School of Art, Temple University in Philadelphia, Pennsylvania.
+Raskin is currently an Associate Professor in the Department of Sculpture at the Rhode Island School of Design, From 2013 to 2016, Raskin was an associate professor in the Department of Painting, Drawing, and Sculpture at Tyler School of Art, Temple University in Philadelphia, Pennsylvania.